ChocolateApp/Chocolate/README.md

 </div>

+**Thanks everyone for the support, I'm still working on Chocolate, way less due to my studies, but I'm still here !**<br>
+**I'm currently working on the 7.2.0 version, which will include the docker image, for all the GPU/CPU users.**<br>
+**I have a lot of ideas for the future, I'm looking at how to make a plugin system, and a watchtogether system, and I'm working on an intro detection system.**<br>

 ## About The Project
 Chocolate is a free and Open Source media manager.<br>
 It allows you to manage your media collection and organize it in a way that is easy to use and easy to search.<br>
 Pair your popcorn with Chocolate and enjoy your favorite movie!<br>
 It's a free software.<br>

 <p style="display: inline-flex;
     align-items: center;">
 This product uses the TMDB API but is not endorsed or certified by TMDB | <img src="https://www.themoviedb.org/assets/2/v4/logos/v2/blue_square_1-5bdc75aaebeb75dc7ae79426ddd9be3b2be1e342510f8202baf6bffa71d7f5c4.svg" height="20px"></p><br>